-- We search for vehicles or watercraft owned by the subject.
+We search for motor vehicles and watercraft owned by the subject.

 As indicated above this type of report is very comprehensive.
 This report will give you a good picture of how financially strong or weak the subject is in the real world.
 Is he a deadbeat?
 Or does he have deep pockets?
 Is your subject entity teetering on financial disaster?
 Do they make millions?